 Ed Ulmer, Barefoot: Of course, there will be winners and those who are less successful.
 Acquisitions will certainly be made, and many of the small players, who do not operate in a niche, will be out of business.

 Josh Parry, Ciirus: Perhaps not separate software like Streamline and CiiRUS consolidating, but it is certainly possible that major channels and companies such as HomeAway and Airbnb will acquire software.
 While the separate software services generally compete very respectfully, the technologies just have such different foundations, competencies, and focuses.
 If they were to consolidate, it would be to liquidate the purchasing systems, not to merge their systems and work together.
 That would just be such a huge undertaking, and I don’t think it would benefit the property managers at all.
-Take, for example, the recent merger of the two systems that turned into Kigo.
+Take, for example, the acquisition of two systems that turned into Kigo.
 When the legacy system was retired, hundreds of property managers were given an ultimatum to leave the system or pay a huge premium to upgrade.
 That sort of stuff doesn’t go down so well.

 Tina Upson, LiveRez: We’re already seeing some consolidation in the space.
 RealPage bought both Kigo and InstaManager in 2014 and announced that it had integrated the two in 2015.
 HomeAway seems to be actively moving customers off its non-cloud-based platforms to its two cloud-based systems, Escapia and V12.net.
 And we’ve seen a number of niche software services and listing sites close their doors and/or get bought by other providers.